Puyodead1/redbox-apis/README.md

   with the following command: `pnpm prebuild`
 - To run a script on a specific package, use the following operation:
   `pnpm --filter <package name> run <script name> [any args]`
+- To change the log level, set the environment variable `LOG_LEVEL`:
+  `LOG_LEVEL=verbose`

 ### Scripts

-Listed are the workspace scripts, individual packages may specify their own additional scripts
+Listed are the workspace scripts.
+Individual packages may specify their own additional scripts:

 - `build` - Builds all packages
 - `start` - Starts all servers